Taiwing/ft_ping/README.md

 ## Usage

 ft\_ping sends an ICMP ECHO\_REQUEST packet and waits for an ECHO\_REPLY.
 It loops and sends one probe per second by default.
+If the count option is not given to ft\_ping it will need to be manually stopped with a Ctrl+C, otherwise it will go on forever.

 ```
 Usage: